DP WORLD

 CARBON INSET PROGRAMME?

-DP World UK's groundbreaking Carbon Inset Programme is the first of its kind anywhere in the world, rewarding cargo owners with carbon credits for every loaded import container moved through DP World's UK terminals.
+DP World UK's groundbreaking Carbon Inset Programme is the first of its kind anywhere in the world, rewarding cargo owners with carbon certificates for every loaded import container moved through DP World's UK terminals.

 HELPING COMPANIES TACKLE SCOPE 3 EMISSIONS IN THEIR SUPPLY CHAINS